vineetbaj/Interview_questions/README.md

 1. String related questions
   - Reverse of a string via recursion
-  - Checking how many palindrome series a string contains(*TO BE MADE).
+  - Checking how many palindrome series a string contains(*TO BE MADE*).
   - Permutation of a string via recursion.
+  - Occurence of a character in a string using Hashtable.

 2. Array related questions
   - Finding duplicate values in an array using Hashtable